mareforma.open(path=None, *, ...)

 Classify each entry in a supports[] / contradicts[] list as claim | doi | external.
 Pure-function (no network, no DB read).

-Returns list[dict] of {"value", "type"} dicts in input order.
+list[dict] of {"value", "type"} dicts in input order.

 enroll_validator(pubkey_pem, *, identity, validator_type="human")